 Integrated Business Planning is the next step of business planning after implementing S&OP, which helps integrate all the different departments in the planning process.
 This helps in aligning every department and employee of the company to work towards attaining a single goal.

-Home > Insight> Drive your Business with Integrated Business Planning
+Home > Insight> Integrated Business Planning (IBP): Accelerate Growth

 Integrated Business Planning (IBP) is the business planning process that uses financial and operational data from across the organization.
 In other words, IBP is an amalgamation of supply chain management, financial planning, and operational best practices.
 One of the primary benefits of integrated business planning is optimized output by linking strategic plans with sales, operations, and finances to provide better visibility of the relationships between results, resources, and capabilities.
 It aligns business goals and financial targets with decisions and execution across the entire business.
 Since this planning gathers data from across the enterprise, organizations are better at predictive analysis.
 Thus, if the analysis forecasts a parts shortage, supply and operations adjust and prevent customers from getting affected.